solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 goal of fusing in these cases is to increase precision - the intermediate value that is added into the accumulator sum is only transient inside the hardware so can be stored at higher precision than a 32-bit float in a register.

 This is great for floating point error, but bad for invariance as we cannot reproduce this consistently across instruction sets, so they also end up on the ban list.

 Problem six: Stable min/max
 ---------------------------

-While not related to accumulators, when [@aras_p](https://twitter.com/aras_p) contributed the new vector-length-agonistic SIMD last year, we found an issue caused by code responsible for finding the index of the smallest value in a data set.
+While not related to accumulators, when [@aras_p](https://twitter.com/aras_p) contributed the new vector-length-agonistic SIMD last year, he found an issue caused by code responsible for finding the index of the smallest value in a data set.